dosco/sanfran/README.md

 - Uses micro services: Router, Controller, API and Function Sidecar
 - GRPC for efficient communication between services
+- Client side GRPC load balancing between internal micro-services
 - BoltDB for internal datastore
 - Autoscaler for maintaining a pool of ready pods
 - Pods activated with functions are downgraded and recycled when not in use
+- All micro-services can be scaled horizontally for large deployments
 - Keep the design simple and focus on performance, efficiency and extensibility

 ### Building and Developing on SanFran